open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 {{< card2 "Project process">}}
+On this project I got lucky and I had really good volunteers and that wasn't a problem.

+We tried to identify libraries or sub modules which can be taken out and reused.

+I'm taking techniques developed by the open source software world and applying them to this new realm.

+Not all of our work is currently documented at good level because the documentation often kind of lags behind where we are.
+The goal is to document everything with CAD files, Bill of Materials and tips like use a hot melt glue gun to attach this to the side of the enclosure, those kind of assembly instructions which are necessary for someone to reproduce the device.
 {{< /card2 >}}
 {{< card2 "Hardware importance">}}
+There is a software system that's very important.
+The idea was to build VentOS and then we use hardware drivers to change based on which kind of mechanical equipment you have.
+VentOS GUI which is closely related to VentDisplay, is a software control mechanism that's like a clinical display a doctor would use.
 {{< /card2 >}}
 {{< card2 "Decision making">}}
+We made decisions as a team with the four major volunteers Lauria, Geoff, Ben and myself, a small team.
 {{< /card2 >}}
 {{< card2 "Hardware components">}}
 {{< /card2 >}}
 {{< card2 "Academic outputs">}}
+I like to write academic papers.
+The VentMon has been published in Hardware X.
+I believe that is a useful way to disseminate knowledge.
 {{< /card2 >}}
 {{< card2 "Publication strategy">}}
+Everything we do has an open source license on it from the start.

+They're a technical report, from an engineering point of view on how to build something, they're not the kind of thing that is considered to be interesting from an intellectual point of view.

+ That's for the peers to say not for me to say whether it's worthy of publication or not.
+If it doesn't, it will  be a non peer reviewed publication at GitHub.

+ It's a lack of time that keeps some things from being published.
 {{< /card2 >}}
 {{< card2 "Major issues">}}
+The biggest issue was that people would ask for one and not be committed to using it.
+We attempted to address that with a memo, saying that we made you sign something saying that if you got this and you weren't going to use it, you had to ship it back to us.

+The interest in the problem of making open-source mechanical ventilators has been falling off in a straight line since March 2020.

 {{< /card2 >}}
 {{< card2 "Successes and failures">}}

+One thing we did that I'm very proud of was define a data interface called the Public Invention Respiration Data Standard.
+But I have not yet gotten anyone who isn't directly associated with my teams to use that data standard.

+The technique may very well have been invented 100 times, but no one has taken the time to produce an international standard for it.
+One team had their own data standard that was different from mine.
+I wrote an adapter for my data standard into their data standard.

+It doesn't matter how reliable the device are, they must have alarms: Things go wrong even if you built the very best device in the world.
+Right now the PolyVent has no alarm mechanism, it cannot make a noise or a light.
+I've been trying to recruit volunteers to make a general purpose alarm module.

+Most people would say the best I did was the spreadsheet which was a service to the community: it made something that was invisible visible and discoverable.
 {{< /card2 >}}
 {{< card2 "Local production">}}
+ We had a spreadsheet of people who were requesting them and as soon as we could manufacture them, we shipped them out to them.

+ We will make 10 or 20 of a device for the purpose of convincing other people to make it.
+We may even sell those but we are not going to become a medical device manufacturing firm.
 {{< /card2 >}}

 {{< card2 "Personal gain">}}
 {{< /card2 >}}

 {{< card2 "Work Coordination">}}
+Many of the teams using the VentMon were geographically distributed.

+We held some virtual symposia and workshops.
 {{< /card2 >}}

 {{< card2 "Core team and community">}}
 {{< /card2 >}}